Gwen Stefani Looks Glamorous In Mini Strapless Dress & PVC Thigh-High Boots At 2020 Grammy Awards

 The blond beauty wore her straight hair down and opted for a glossy pink lip.

 The Recording Academy shared a snap of Stefani arriving at the event and she looked nothing short of incredible.
-The star flashed her teeth while walking with her boyfriend Blake Shelton.
+The star flashed her teeth while walking with her boyfriend, Blake Shelton.
 She held the country singer’s hand and looked thrilled to be attending the ceremony.

 As soon as the photo hit the web, Stefani’s fans reacted passionately to the elegant look via social media.